Perfectionism prevents us from starting and finishing meaningful work.

 Perfectionism hurries you onto the next project, and you can’t even stop to acknowledge the praise you have earned.
 You are already moving on to the next project, and you are already behind on the new project.
 And the cycle continues.

 I love to read.
 I occasionally have found a misspelled word in a book.
-None of the errors I discovered detracted me from the overall message of the book.
+However, none of the errors I discovered detracted from the book’s overall message.

 One mistake, one perceived imperfection on your part, will not from the effectiveness of the work.
 You, and I, need to stop and smell the roses.